pokeclicker/pokeclicker-wiki/data/Pokémon/overview_description.md

 * [[Pokémon/Cherrim (Sunshine)]] has 1.5x the egg cycle value of [[Pokémon/Cherrim (Overcast)]].

 ## Mega Evolution
-To Mega Evolve a Pokémon, (X) Pokémon must have an Attack stat 500 times their Base Attack stat.
-The Base Attack stat of any specified Pokémon can be viewed in the Pokédex menu.
+To Mega Evolve a Pokémon, the player needs to fulfill certain conditions first.
+Please check [[Mega Pokémon]] page for more details.

 ## Pokémon List
 **WARNING**